 Is it worth getting a casa particular with a kitchen?

 Kitchens in casa particulars will include a fridge.
 They may also have a cooker, coffee machine and some utensils.
 You need, however, to be realistic.
 This country has had rationing since 1962.
 Foodstuffs are NOT readily available in stores – go to a shop and look for yourself.
 When this is the case, there is no person better equipped to find food and provide it to you than the native Cubano.
 The equivalent of US$5 for your breakfast should fill you up for most of the day, and the money that your host will make contributes to the local economy significantly more than if you spend your day schlepping around shops trying to figure out what to buy for tomorrow’s breakfast.
 Take a Cuban cooking class with a local in Havana – read more about why here

-That said, we took some staples to Cuba with us (we carry them as a standard when we travel) – our hot water boiler, our travel mugs and our coffee ensured that we never suffered caffeine withdrawal.
+That said, we took some staples to Cuba with us (we carry them as a standard when we travel) – our hot water boiler, our amazing GSI travel mugs and our coffee ensured that we never suffered caffeine withdrawal.
 Get used to powdered milk too.
 You’re unlikely to find pasteurised or UHT milk in stores, but you will find bags of powdered milk.

 Can you get meals in Casa Particulars?

 Absolutely, yes.
 The best meals that we had were in casa particulars.
 The breakfasts from Rafaela in Havana were simply enormous.
 The dinners on the rooftop of our casa in Playa Buren were stunning, incredibly tasty and made by our host, an ex-chef of one of Cuba’s top hotels.
 There are standard prices for breakfast and dinner.
-Expect to pay (in 2019) in local Cuban CUC the equivalent of US$5 for breakfast, and US$15 for dinner.
+Expect to pay (in 2019) in local Cuban Pesos the equivalent of US$5 for breakfast, and US$15 for dinner.
 Ask when you first arrive, although your host will no doubt beat you to it, if breakfast is available and if dinner is available.
 It’s always best to agree a time for breakfast there and then too.

-How are meals in Casa Particulars?
+How are meals in Casa Particulars in Cuba?

 We had amazing breakfasts in Havana, in Hostal Playa Buren near Varadero and on the coast near Trinidad.
 We had one ropey breakfast in Baracoa, but there seemed to be a distinct lack of food available in the town at the time, so don’t blame the host.
 I suspect we ate more than she did that day.